PNB MetLife India Insurance

 6. 6

-Approved claim is paid directly to the nominee's bank account.
+On approval, the claim is settled and disbursed to the nominee's registered bank account.

 PNB MetLife contact details